Copyright © Ministry of Health Singapore. All Rights Reserved.

 And perhaps one day, your kids may say,

 “Hey, it’s recess time!
 Look what I brought in my snack box!
-It’s healthy and yummy!”
+It’s healthier and yummy!”

 Read these next: